 But how do you stay in touch with your old colleagues?
 Don’t overthink this.
 “Staying in touch” could be shooting them an email every few months and suggesting meeting for coffee or drinks (if that’s the kind of relationship you had) or it could be a simple as just liking their status updates on LinkedIn.
 Everybody likes to be liked and seeing your name as one of the people who have liked their post/update just puts you front of mind.

-Your turn!
-Have you ever gotten work through an ex-coworker?
+How do you stay connected with former co-workers?
 Let us know in the comments below!